DaFuqs/LootCrates/README.md

 - Scatter keys around the landscape and place loot crates at the servers central square.
 To get players to run into each other for socializaton or PvP, fighting each other for their keys

 ## Rarities
-Loot Boxes, Loot Shulker Chests and Keys come in all the vanilla rarities, each with their own unique look:
+loot crates, shulker crates and keys all come in all the vanilla rarities, each with their own unique look:
 - Common
 - Uncommon
 - Rare